How to make paper mache with PVA glue

 To make a base for your paper mache pot, lay the cookie cutter down on the mat, and use your paintbrush to flatten down the newspaper through the centre of the cookie cutter.

-Once you are happy with the finish on the pot, and once you have at least 4 layers of newspaper built up in your paper mache, turn the cookie cutter upside down and leave your pot to dry.
+Once you are happy with the finish on the pot, and have built up at least 4 layers of newspaper, turn the cookie cutter upside down and leave your pot to dry.
+It will take at least 24 hours to dry fully.

 Step 10